Montour Falls, New York: History

 In 1872 two native son engineers of Havana, New York, formed a materials handling company they called Shepard Niles.
 In 1902 they built their first heavy duty crane and sold it around the world.
 The company is still in business today.
 From their web site: "Workhorse cranes and hoists that last virtually forever–this is what industry expects from Shepard Niles.
 Our custom hand-built, heavy-duty Class D and E cranes and hoists helped America become the world's leading industrial nation, and powered our country through two World Wars."
 While the company is ongoing, since its acquisition in 1989, its primary operations are no longer domiciled in Montour Falls.

 In 1934 the National Bank of Montour Falls is listed in the Federal Reserve Bank roster Second District.
 The National Bank of Montour Falls (also 1934) is the issuing bank on a US $10.00 (ten-dollar) Federal Reserve note.

 Montour Falls is well known for the natural attraction of a 165-foot waterfall located on the west side of the village.
 At the base of the falls is a sign labeled "She-qua-ga", a transliteration of its Seneca name.
 A bridge above the waterfall spells the name as "Che-qua-ga".
 Many historic names have been recorded under a wide variety of spellings, especially as various peoples tried to transliterate them from one language to another.
 This attraction is also known as "Montour Falls".

 The Brick Tavern Stand, Montour Falls Historic District, and Montour Falls Union Grammar School are listed on the National Register of Historic Places.

 Geography

-Shequaga Falls, which are located in a park in a residential portion of the community, during the dry season.
+Shequaga Falls, which is located in a park in a residential portion of the community, during the dry season.

 Montour Falls is located at (42.349209, -76.846450).

 According to the United States Census Bureau, the village has a total area of 3.0 sqmi, of which 3.0 sqmi is land and 0.04 sqmi (0.66%) is water.
 Catharine Creek flows northward through the Catharine Creek Valley toward Seneca Lake.

 New York State Route 14 intersects New York State Route 224 in Montour Falls.